SFMO: Don’t Let Fire Safety ‘Fall Back’ When Daylight Saving Time Ends!Tennesseans Should Check, Replace Batteries in Smoke Alarms

-“Working smoke alarms are a proven lifesaver in the event of a home fire,” said Tennessee Department of Commerce and Insurance Commissioner and State Fire Marshal Hodgen Mainda.
-“As daylight saving time ends, I encourage Tennesseans to change the batteries in their smoke and carbon monoxide alarms.
-If Tennesseans need working smoke alarms, I urge them to contact their local fire departments and ask if they participate in the ‘Get Alarmed, Tennessee!’ free smoke alarm program today.”
+Tennesseans need working smoke alarms, I urge them to contact their local fire departments and ask if they participate in the ‘Get Alarmed, Tennessee!’ smoke alarm program.”

-Most fatal fires occur at night while victims are sleeping.
-The smoke and toxic gases generated by a fire can cause people to sleep more deeply which reduces the likelihood of surviving a fire.
-A working smoke alarm can double the chances of survival by increasing the amount of time a person has to escape a house fire.
+Most fire fatalities occur at night while victims are sleeping.
+The harmful smoke and toxic gases generated by a home fire can cause people to sleep more deeply which reduces the likelihood of escaping a home fire.
+Working smoke alarms can alert a home’s sleeping residents thereby doubling the chances of survival by increasing the amount of time residents have to escape a house fire.

-To help ensure the safety of Tennesseans, consumers should replace the batteries twice a year in smoke alarms and carbon monoxide detectors unless they have smoke alarms with 10 year sealed batteries, which require the entire smoke alarm be replaced when the alarm chirps.
+To help ensure the safety of Tennesseans, consumers should replace the batteries twice a year in their home’s smoke alarms unless they have smoke alarms with 10 year sealed batteries, which require the entire smoke alarm to be replaced when the alarm chirps.
 This reduces the chance of alarms chirping to indicate low batteries.
-All too often, a battery is removed and not replaced, putting a home’s occupants at risk.
-There’s no way to predict when a fire will occur, so even one night without an operational smoke alarm can be dangerous.

 - Install working smoke alarms inside and outside of every sleeping area and have at least one alarm on every level of the home.
 Make sure everyone can hear the alarm and know what it sounds like.